ropensci/targets/.github/ISSUE_TEMPLATE/bottleneck.md

 ## Benchmarks

 How poorly does `targets` perform?
-To find out, we recommend the [`proffer`](https://github.com/wlandau/proffer) package and take screenshots of the results displayed in your browser.
+To find out, we recommend you use the [`proffer`](https://github.com/r-prof/proffer) package and take screenshots of the results displayed in your browser.

 ```r
 library(targets)